-Any change of name, address, email address or telephone number must be reported to the student's instructor and the success coach as soon as the change occurs.
-The success coach will provide students with appropriate next steps.
+Any change of name, address, email address or telephone number must be reported to the student's instructor and the student services advisor as soon as the change occurs.
+The student services advisor will provide students with appropriate next steps.